 The Virtuous Cycle of Psychological Care

-Then, the benefits of psychological care create a virtuous cycle for the stroke patient.
-Unlike a vicious cycle, where negative events reinforce themselves, a virtuous cycle occurs when positive events reinforce themselves.
+When stroke patients receive psychological care during the early stages of recovery, this can help improve levels of confidence, motivation, and well-being.
+Then, the benefits of psychological care create a virtuous cycle for the stroke survivor.
+Unlike a vicious cycle where negative events reinforce themselves, a virtuous cycle occurs when positive events reinforce themselves.

 Here’s what the virtuous cycle of psychological care after stroke could look like:

 - More psychological care results in more positive mood and confidence

 - Positive mood and confidence motivate more action towards recovery, which results in greater physical improvements

 - Physical improvements further boost confidence and positive mood, enhancing the cycle